 If you are the primary care giver for someone living with dementia, you are still able to do this under current guidelines.

-People with dementia in their own homes may already feel isolated, and further self-isolation rules may make this worse.
+People with dementia in their own homes may already feel isolated, and further self-isolation may make this worse.
 Make sure care plans are in place, and anyone providing care or support is doing so safely and within government guidelines.
 Stay connected by calling often or writing letters and try to encourage exercise and hobbies within the person’s home.

 Tracking COVID-19 in those most at risk: A new way for everyone to join the world’s largest COVID-19 study